-We can’t overstate the benefits of doing things early in the cruise enough.
+We can’t overstate enough the benefits of doing things early in the cruise.
 Whether it is the number of rookie cruisers on most mega-ships or just the sheer shock value, you might wonder where everybody is during the first few days of the cruise.
 Take advantage of this down time to check-off things on that to-do list.
 Test out the zip line, race down the waterslides, check-out the IMAX theater, as the crowds will be much worse towards the end of the cruise.

 Eat at the Main Dining Room